 - Aliena from The Pillars of the Earth hides her pregnancy until the day of birth.
 Not surprising since she never had sex with her husband.

 - At the end of You Only Live Twice, Kissy does not tell James that she is pregnant; instead allowing him to go of to investigate the lead as to he really is, knowing that he will probably never return.

 - Baywatch episode Baywatch Down Under.
 Jake learns that his ex-wife didn't tell him she had become pregnant with his child before divorcing him, because she felt he needed to be free and didn't want him to feel obliged to stay with her.

-- In the Doctor Who episodes "The Empty Child"/"The Doctor Dances", the mother keeps her pregnancy secret from everyone.
+- In the episodes "The Empty Child"/"The Doctor Dances", the mother keeps her pregnancy secret from everyone.
 Of course, we only find this out years after the fact.

-- A New Series 4 episode has a woman return from abroad and spend the next few months in her room, claiming severe illness.
-Of course, she's really pregnant.
+- In "The Unicorn and the Wasp", a woman returned from abroad and spent the next few months in her room, claiming severe illness.
+Of course, she was really pregnant.
 Also, this was the late 19th century, she was unmarried, and the father was a shape-shifting alien wasp, so she had some pretty good reasons to hide.